MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateGroup.md

 ```

 ## DESCRIPTION
-The **New-CMSoftwareUpdateGroup** cmdlet creates a software update group for Microsoft System Center Configuration Manager.
+The **New-CMSoftwareUpdateGroup** cmdlet creates a software update group for Configuration Manager.
 A software update group is a collection of one or more software updates.
 You can add software updates to a software update group and then deploy the group to clients.
-After you deploy a software update group, you can add new software updates to the group and System Center Configuration Manager automatically deploys them.
+After you deploy a software update group, you can add new software updates to the group and Configuration Manager automatically deploys them.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.